sajya/sajya.github.io/source/docs/quickstart.md

 php artisan serve
 ```

 Open a browser and go to `http://localhost:8000`.
-If everything works, you will see the control panel login page.
+If everything works, you will see welcome page.
 Later, when you are done, stop the server by pressing `Ctrl + C` in the terminal you are using.

 ## Check response